johnskpaulxqe/selenium-hybrid-template/docs/HOW_TO_USE.md

 **Security rule:** Never commit real passwords.
 For CI, use `$DB_PASS` as the value and inject it via environment variables.

-Great question.
-Here's how it works end to end.

 ---